kINAdev1107/License_detection/README.md

 Try to correct the rectangles found by enlarging and reducing them with successive tests, with which the time spent is exaggerated..

 Produces for each processed image a code composed of two digits that identify the code used and another that identifies the treatment followed that could serve as a Y_train for a CNN or SVM, but that I have not been able to make operational

+https://github.com/ablanco1950/LicensePlate_FindContours same as above, but only use findcontours, less precise